 The Man on Lincoln's Nose

-His third film, Harold and Lillian: A Hollywood Love Story (2015) premiered as an Official Selection of the 2015 Cannes Film Festival and nominated for The Golden Eye (L’Œil d’or, le prix du documentaire – Cannes).
-Harold and Lillian was theatrically released in April 2017 and screened in 68 US cities and 12 countries, followed by the television premiere on Turner Classic Movies (TCM).
-Harold and Lillian is a 2019 Cinema Eye Honors nominee for Outstanding Achievement in Graphic Design and Animation, and is currently streaming on NETFLIX in all English language territories.
+His third film, Harold and Lillian: A Hollywood Love Story (2015) about the marital and artistic partnership of storyboard artist Harold Michelson and film researcher Lillian Michelson, which Film Journal International called “One of the very best documentaries ever made about movies.”
+A New York Times and Los Angeles Times Critic’s Pick, it was an Official Selection of the 2015 Cannes Film Festival where it was nominated for The Golden Eye Prize, beginning an international festival run that also included Rotterdam, Edinburgh, and DOC NYC.
+Released theatrically by Zeitgeist Films in 2017, it screened in 68 US cities and 12 countries, followed by its broadcast premiere on Turner Classic Movies.
+Harold and Lillian was also a 2019 Cinema Eye Honors nominee for Outstanding Achievement in Graphic Design and Animation and is currently streaming on Netflix around the English-speaking world.

-Daniel is currently creating original documentaries for the Criterion Collection, the Criterion Channel, and TCM.
-His film, In Search of Ozu, premiered on the Criterion Channel on April 16th, 2018 to rave reviews.
+Daniel is currently writing, producing, and directing a series of original documentaries for the Criterion Collection about cinema masters including John Cassavetes, Buster Keaton, Kelly Reichardt, François Truffaut, Andrei Tarkovsky, Alfred Hitchcock, and others.
+His film In Search of Ozu (2018) premiered on the Criterion Channel on April 16th, 2018 to rave reviews.

 Daniel Raim interviewing Leonard Maltin in 2019 for Image Makers: The Adventures of America’s Pioneer Cinematographers

-Daniel has a passion for education, and in 2016 he embarked on an academic tour through India, where he screened his trilogy and lectured on and the art and craft of documentary filmmaking.
+In 2016, Daniel embarked on an educational tour through India, screening his feature trilogy for students and lecturing on the art and craft of documentary filmmaking.

 In 2017, Daniel launched the online course: Documentary Storytelling and Scriptwriting: A Step-By-Step Workflow To Structure Complex Real Life Stories Into Compelling Films.
 Click here to learn about his course.